nixworks/public/news/2008/06/18/index.md

 _Context: Banjara, Gujjar, Other Backward Class, Rabari, Rajasthan, reservations_

 ### [ American golfer Tiger Woods will miss the rest of the golf season to have additional surgery on his left knee. ](/news/2008/06/18/american-golfer-tiger-woods-will-miss-the-rest-of-the-golf-season-to-have-additional-surgery-on-his-left-knee.md)
-_Context: Americans, PGA Tour, Tiger Woods, golfer, knee, surgery_
+_Context: PGA Tour, Tiger Woods, United States, golfer, knee, surgery_

 ### [ Romanian villagers vote to re-elect a dead man as their mayor, to prevent his living rival winning. ](/news/2008/06/18/romanian-villagers-vote-to-re-elect-a-dead-man-as-their-mayor-to-prevent-his-living-rival-winning.md)
 _Context: Romania, mayor_